 <config> element controls the global log4c configuration.
 It has 3 sub elements.
 The

 <nocleanup> flag inhibits the log4c destructors routines.
 The

 <bufsize> element sets the buffer size used to format log4c_logging_event_t objects.
 If is set to 0, the allocation is dynamic (the

 <category> element has 3 possible attributes: the category

 "priority"and the category

 "appender".
-Future versions will handle multple appenders per category.
+Future versions will handle multiple appenders per category.